NebulaTris/InterviewPrepKit/README.md

 ## Rosetta Code
 Dive into the Rosetta Code section to see multiple implementations of the same algorithm or task in different programming languages.
 Gain insights into language-specific nuances.

-## Project Euler
+## Important Patterns
-Embark on a journey to solve mathematical and computational problems with Project Euler.
-Sharpen your mathematical reasoning and programming prowess.
+Learn the underlying patterns behind common coding interview questions.
+It provides a strategic approach to interview prep, focusing on essential patterns and techniques to solve problems efficiently, making it easier to navigate the vast number of potential questions.

 ## LeetCode 75
 Tackle the top 75 frequently asked LeetCode questions.
 These problems are carefully selected to help you prepare for a variety of technical interviews.